HELOC credit score requirements

-If you are considering applying for a home equity line of credit (HELOC)—which is a revolving credit account that lets you borrow money against the value of your home—meeting the minimum credit score for HELOC approval is one of the most important factors to drive success.
-Having the right HELOC credit score can help you qualify for a lower interest rate and more favorable terms on your line of credit.
+If you are considering applying for a home equity line of credit (HELOC)—a revolving credit account that lets you borrow money against the value of your home—meeting the minimum credit score for HELOC approval is one of the most important factors to drive success.
+Having the right credit score can help you qualify for a HELOC with a lower interest rate and possibly more favorable terms on your line of credit.

-While Discover offers home equity loans and mortgage refinance, we do not provide HELOCs.
-But assessing your qualifications for a HELOC can help you understand your eligibility for similar home equity loans: allowing you to select the home equity product that best suits your needs.
+Assessing your qualifications for a HELOC can help you understand your eligibility for similar home equity loans—allowing you to select the home equity product that best suits your needs.

-To stay one step ahead of the game, make sure you understand the HELOC credit score requirements before you apply.
-Here's what you need to know:
+To stay one step ahead of the game, make sure you understand the credit score requirements for a HELOC before you apply.

 CLTV = (HELOC amount that you want to borrow + Existing Mortgage Balance) / Assessed Value of Home

-Typically, a borrower can borrow less than 90% of the home’s CLTV.
-So for example, if your home is worth $200,000 and you still owe $120,000 on your mortgage, you could potentially qualify for a home equity loan of less than $60,000 (depending on your credit score).
-(Discover Home Loans—which offers low, fixed-rate home equity loans—offers loans for less than 90% CLTV.)
+Depending the lender you choose, you may be able to borrow up to 90% of the home’s CLTV.
+For example, if your home is worth $200,000 and you still owe $120,000 on your mortgage, you may potentially qualify for a home equity loan of less than $60,000 (depending on your credit score).

 If you are concerned about your credit score, you might consider applying for a lower HELOC amount so that your CLTV ratio is well below 90%, to improve the chances of being approved.